 - Improve brand awareness by getting 5 mentions from major news outlets/websites

-- Increase search engine traffic by 5,000 visitors per month in 45-days
+- Increase search engine traffic by 5,000 visitors per month in 45 days

-- Improve sales by 200% by adding an abandoned cart sequence to our eCommerce store
+- Improve sales by 50% by adding an abandoned cart sequence to our eCommerce store

 - Add 500 new qualified email subscribers in 30 days

 Each goal you set will have a plan of action.
-For instance, if your goal is to increase organic traffic, then this will include evaluating your existing content, doing keyword research, updating older content, writing new posts, and even doing backlink outreach and promoting your content across social media.
+For instance, if your goal is to increase organic traffic, this will include evaluating your existing content, doing keyword research, updating older content, writing new posts, and even doing backlink outreach and promoting your content across social media.

 You can run as many online marketing campaigns as you want.
-Overall, you’ll want to create a specific measurable outcome for every campaign you run.
+Overall, you’ll want to create a specific, measurable outcome for every campaign you run.

-This allows you to dig into your data to see what’s working, so you can refine your digital marketing strategy moving forward.
+This allows you to dig into your data to see what’s working so you can refine your digital marketing strategy moving forward.

 Do you know your audience?
-Before you start a marketing campaign you’ll need to define the exact audience you’re going to target.
+Before you start a marketing campaign, you’ll need to define the exact audience you’re going to target.

-If you don’t know this exact person yet, then you’ll need to spend some time thinking about and researching who this person is.
+If you don’t know this exact person yet, you’ll need to spend some time thinking about and researching who this person is.

 - What they do for a living

-- How much money they earn
+- How much money do they earn

 - What their family situation is like